hbqdev/lan_backup/README.md

 ## 🔄 Backup Strategies

-The script supports seven different backup strategies that can be configured per host:
+The script supports four different backup strategies that can be configured per host:

 1. **Mirror** (`mirror`):
    - 🪞 Creates an exact copy of the source at the destination